Passing Off Case - Witness Statements

 Please send completed Witness Statements to – admin@metanet.icu

-If you have any questions or issues you can contact Dr Craig Wright or Joel Dalais via X (twitter) or Slack (slack preferred).
+If you have any questions or issues you can contact Joel Dalais via X (twitter) or Slack (slack preferred).

 Joel Dalais – X